-Last summer we received a picture from a customer who installed the Crodeon weather sensor on his caravan.
-Let’s go into details about why this is a good idea and how our customer made it happen.
+Last summer we received a picture from a customer who installed the Crodeon weather station on his caravan.
+Let’s go into detail about why this is a good idea and how our customer made it happen.

 Why you should watch the weather when leaving your caravan behind

 Vacation homes and static caravans are often located far away from their owners, in regions that have a completely different climate than where the owners live.
 As a result, people often find themselves worrying about their property when the weather turns bad.

 The perfect solution to stop them from worrying is by installing a weather sensor with autonomous power supply and remote data access on their caravan or holiday home.
 As an owner you need data about the actual weather conditions that your caravan or vacation house experiences, not from someone else’s weather station several kilometers away.

 What do you need to get started